Skip to content

 2. Browse /ledger/state for current committed content.

-3. Traverse /ledger/previous/<index>/state for prior committed states.
+3. Browse /ledger/<index>/state for a specific prior committed snapshot.

-4. Traverse /ledger/bridge/<name>/... for recursively bridged ledger state.
+4. Traverse /ledger/bridge/<name>/state for a bridged peer’s current committed state.

 5. Use /control/pin for explicit pin and unpin directives on discovered ledger paths.